-In February 2022, Google announced that they will be ending cross-app tracking on Android.
+In February 2022, Google announced that they would be ending cross-app tracking on Android.
 For advertisers, this means less effective targeting on Google’s app ecosystem.
-But it’s a change that has been in the works for a while, and the actual changes won’t take place for another two years yet.
+But it’s a change that has been in the works for a while, and the actual changes won’t take place for another two years.

 Most of us, as digital marketers, have seen this coming.
 Talk of privacy first and changes to tracking have been rumbling for several years now.

 In April 2021, Apple announced it would give users more power to opt out of tracking on their devices with their iOS 14 update.

 Around the same time, Google announced they would introduce their privacy sandbox and do away with third-party cookies.
 Although there have been changes to some of their methods, Google is still rolling with a more privacy-focused approach to the internet.

 And Facebook?
 Well, Meta, as they’re now known, is still reeling from the changes introduced by Apple.
 But they will quite likely be a leader in the metaverse – for whatever that’s worth.